Lutjanus johnii: Description

+Biology

-BiologyLutjanus johnii is a predatory species which preys on fishes and benthic invertebrates such as crustaceans and cephalopods.
+Lutjanus johnii is a predatory species which preys on fishes and benthic invertebrates such as crustaceans and cephalopods.
 Spawning has been observed during September in the Andaman Sea.
 It is more numerous over deep reefs than it is over reefs in shallower waters.
 In Australian waters L. johnii is one of the dominant, large snappers in the nearshore fish fauna of reefs.
 The large adults school in turbid waters around hard substrates in silty and sandy coastal and offshore areas.

+Fisheries

-FisheriesLutjanus johnii is frequently recorded in markets throughout its range and is caught using handlines, bottom longlines, traps and bottom trawls.
+Lutjanus johnii is frequently recorded in markets throughout its range and is caught using handlines, bottom longlines, traps and bottom trawls.
 The catch is sold fresh or dried salted. it is a popular game fish for recreational anglers in Australia.